rywible/wrela6/docs/design/compiler-pipeline-design.md

 - Move checks to Proof MIR when control flow, dominance, or path sensitivity is the core problem.
 - Keep proof MIR before destructive lowering.
+- Preserve checked proof-derived facts after proof-only operations are erased.
 - Keep the back end ignorant of language obligations.
 - Treat the standard library as source, not compiler authority.
 - Make platform primitive contracts explicit, target-gated, certified before HIR, and checked at every call site.
-- Keep target-bound `platform fn` declarations freestanding in v1; use ordinary source methods as wrappers.
+- Keep target-bound `platform fn` declarations freestanding; use ordinary source methods as wrappers.
 - Resolve source paths at compiler edges and keep filesystem access out of semantic layers.
-- Build the binary spine early, even before the full semantic checker exists.
+- Keep the binary spine independently testable, while production artifact emission remains gated on the full semantic and proof pipeline.
 - Prefer small target-owned ABI abstractions over scattered target constants.
 - Treat the robust test suite as the main correctness mechanism.
 - Add reference checkers only for high-risk algorithmic boundaries where they